 It was then agreed at the APEC Summit meeting in Bali in October 2013 to seek opportunities to proceed with accelerated discussions at the WTO based on the APEC list of environmental goods.
-In January 2014, on the occasion of the unofficial WTO Ministerial Council meeting in Davos, at the initiative of the United States, 43 willing members (Japan, the US, the EU (including the 28 EU members), China, the Republic of Korea, Chinese Taipei, Hong Kong, Singapore, Canada, Australia, New Zealand, Switzerland, Liechtenstein, Norway, and Costa Rica) made a statement supporting the launch of WTO negotiations on environmental goods.
+In January 2014, on the occasion of the unofficial WTO Ministerial Council meeting in Davos, at the initiative of the United States, 43 willing members (Japan, the U.S., the EU (including the 28 EU members), China, the Republic of Korea, Chinese Taipei, Hong Kong, Singapore, Canada, Australia, New Zealand, Switzerland, Liechtenstein, Norway, and Costa Rica) made a statement supporting the launch of WTO Environmental Goods Agreement (EGA) negotiation.

-In July 2014, 43 willing members launched negotiations on environmental goods and affirmed their intention to aim at tariff elimination on a broader range of products than the 54 products agreed at APEC.
+In July 2014, 43 willing members launched EGA negotiation and affirmed their intention to aim at tariff elimination on a broader range of products than the 54 products agreed at APEC.

-(2) Current status of the negotiations
+(b) Current status of the negotiations